-• The ETM® CRC Server- The Call Recording Cache (CRC), a component of the Call Recorder for TDM Spans.
+- The ETM® Model 1060-A Call Recording Cache (CRC) Appliance.
+Optional component of the Call Recorder.
+Accepts and stores call recordings from up to 32 Recording Spans concurrently, with a maximum call volume of 120 simultaneous calls. - The ETM® CRC Server-A third-generation of the CRC Appliance with greater storage capacity.
+Optional component of the Call Recorder.
 Accepts and stores call recordings from up to 32 Recording Spans concurrently, with a maximum call volume of 120 simultaneous calls.